fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 __Prep work__

-For this example, we'll be using [Towhee](https://towhee.io), a framework for developing and running pipelines which include deep learning models (built on top of PyTorch and Tensorflow).
+For this example, we'll be using [Towhee](https://towhee.io), a framework for developing and running embedding pipelines which include deep learning models (built on top of PyTorch and Tensorflow).
 We'll also download three images from the [YFCC100M dataset](http://www.yfcc100m.org) to test our embeddings on.

 ```shell